What is Inherited Family Trauma?

 How Trauma May Continue Across Generations

-Inherited trauma does not always pass from one generation to the next through stories or conscious teaching.
+Inherited trauma is not always transmitted through stories or conscious memory.

 • family roles